 Jennifer L. FitzPatrick, MSW, LCSW-C, CSP is the author of Cruising Through Caregiving: Reducing The Stress of Caring For Your Loved One.
 She is also an instructor of Johns Hopkins University and a member of the Care Advisory Board for HFC, the non-profit founded by Seth Rogen and Lauren Miller Rogen.
-She is an expert in the field of caregiving and she shares a personal story with us today that has an important message of setting boundaries and accepting your own limits.
+Certainly, she is an expert in the field of caregiving.
+She shares a personal story with us today that has an important message of setting boundaries and accepting your own limits.

-Having helped my mother care for my grandmother until she was 100, I can tell you that I know how difficult of a job caring for elderly parents is.
+Having helped my mother care for my grandmother until she was 100, I can tell you that I know how difficult it can be.
+Caring for elderly parents can become a full time job.
 I also understand how emotionally draining it can be.
 I have nothing but the utmost respect and admiration for caregivers.
-Knowing that caregiver stress can be very real, I suggest you get any help you need and consult with experts on how to best handle things.
+Knowing that caregiver stress can be very real, I suggest you get any help you need.
+Consult with experts on how to best handle things.

 Caregiving for Older Parents: What You Need to Know About Boundaries